 We won't charge you a fixed sum.
-Instead we calculate your monthly contributions - up to a max capped amount - based on the collective's claims.
+Instead we calculate your monthly contributions retrospectively - up to a max capped amount - based on the collective's claims that month.

 80% of your money goes straight back into the collective: fixing, replacing, helping, whatever.
 And the other 20% keeps our wheels spinning.